richard-kong/udacity-data-visualization-d3js/README.md

 * SecurityDelay
 * LateAircraftDelay

 Unfortunately, I could not use these fields to enrich my visualisation.
-The data in these fields was not complete or there were other reasons for delays that were not captured.
-I found that of fights that were delayed over 50% of them had a value of "NA" for all of the fields listed above.
+The data in these fields were not complete or there were other reasons for delays that were not captured.
+I found that of fights that were delayed, over 50% of them had a value of "NA" for all of the fields listed above.

 Based on the data I have, I am unable to provide any strong evidence to support any conclusions.
 It looks like that the lower percentantage delayed flights was due to an overall number of flights in the September - November period, this is probably not the only factor in play.
 If you look at December there are a similiar number of flights but the rate of delay is almost the highest of any month.